 All students are eligible for on-campus housing in the residence halls.
 Typically, traditional second-year students (sophomores) are eligible for housing in Greiner Hall and Creekside East apartments.
 Students who graduated from high school two or more years ago will be eligible for housing in on-campus apartments (Hadley, Flint, and South Lake).
-Student who graduated from high school 4 or more years ago will eligible for housing in graduate/non-traditional apartments (Creekide, Flickinger, and Flint).
+Student who graduated from high school 2 or more years ago will eligible for housing in graduate/non-traditional apartments (Creekside, Flickinger, and Flint) and our traditional apartments (Flint, Hadley, South Lake).
 Student housing preferences will be considered in the assignment process; however, assignments are based on space availability and eligibility requirements.
 Apartment space for incoming students is limited and apartment eligible students may be assigned residence hall housing during the new student room assignment process.

 Students living on campus experience more of what the university has to offer; it is a bigger part of their lives.
 Also, residents meet more people with different backgrounds, participate in more campus activities and events, and are more satisfied with their collegiate experience.
 Living on campus is convenient and compliments your education...everything you need is nearby.
 Studies also show a relationship between living on campus and academic success in the classroom.

 We are an academic community.
 All students in the residence halls and apartments are expected to maintain specified quiet hours.
 At all other times, students are asked to conduct themselves in a considerate manner that will not disturb their neighbors.
 Also, there are study lounges/areas throughout the residence halls.
 See your hall or apartment staff for specific hours in your area.
 In accordance with the New York State Clean Indoor Air Act, all areas in the residence halls and apartments are non-smoking.